 D of E at Lees Brook School

-D of E at Lees Brook School is very popular, with over 100 students completing the award each year.
-This makes Lees Brook School one of the largest Licenced Centres in Derby, with one of the highest pass rates.
+D of E at Lees Brook Academy is very popular, with over 100 students completing the award each year.
+This makes Lees Brook Academy one of the largest Licenced Centres in Derby, with one of the highest pass rates.
 Around half of our students leave year 11 with a D of E award.
 Students have the opportunity to complete the Bronze Award in year 9 and then progress on to complete the Silver award in year 10.
 We are unable to offer Gold as students must be over the age of 16.
 However, many students progress on to complete their Gold Award at college, University, or with an open D of E group.

 Part of the award students look forward to most is the expedition section.
 Students complete two expeditions, one practice and one qualifying.
 At Bronze, the expedition is two days, one night and for Silver, three days, two nights.